 Wood-Safe Caulk

-Caulking is a decent alternative, but be sure the caulk is made of something that’s safe on wood and whatever other surfaces you may need to stick it to.
+Caulking is a decent alternative, but be sure the caulk is made of something safe on wood and whatever other surfaces you may need to stick it to.
 Note that caulk can degrade faster than glue and might not create as long-lasting of a bond if used by itself.

 Nail Gun or Drill